 Key Stage 3

-In September 2016 we introduced new Year 7 and 8 schemes of learning under the heading of a ‘High Performance Curriculum.’
+In September 2016 we introduced new schemes of learning under the heading of a ‘High Performance Curriculum.’
 Much time went into preparing new schemes of learning, new assessments as well as the careful consideration of the teaching required to help our students develop the learning skills and competencies needed to be successful at KS4.
 Since then, we have continued to review our schemes and assessment to ensure we maximise the learning for our students.

 What will students study?